-Members of the firm have also been called to give expert evidence on aspects of Middle Eastern legislations before arbitral tribunals and foreign courts including the Grand Courts of the Cayman Islands and the English High Court.
-Numerous books and publications have been authored by the firm members in Arabic, French and English on international contracts and international arbitration, including the reference book on “The Law of Business contracts in the Arab Middle East”.
-The firm has gained the exclusive right to provide updates on its jurisdiction for the Arbitration & ADR Newsletter on the International Law Office (ILO), and the rights to contribute a chapter to the One Belt One Road China Investment Special Focus.
+Members of the firm have also been called to give expert evidence on aspects of Middle Eastern legislations before arbitral tribunals and foreign courts, including the Grand Courts of the Cayman Islands and the English High Court.
+Numerous books and publications on international contracts and international arbitration have been authored by the firm members in Arabic, French, and English, including the reference book “The Law of Business contracts in the Arab Middle East” and the recent treatise “Action for Annulment of Arbitral Awards in the Arab Countries” (Le recours en annulation des sentences arbitrales dans les pays arabes).

-Obeid Law Firm is a drafting contributor to the “GAR Reference” project and the “Guide to National Rules of Procedures for Recognition and Enforcement of New York Convention Awards” published by the International Chamber of Commerce (ICC) in Paris.
+Obeid Law Firm is a drafting contributor to the “GAR Know How” publication and the “Guide to National Rules of Procedures for Recognition and Enforcement of New York Convention Awards” published by the International Chamber of Commerce (ICC) in Paris.
 The firm is also the author of the “IBA Arbitration Guide” for Lebanon and has participated in the review and translation of the Arabic versions of the KCAB rules, the IBA Guidelines for Drafting International Arbitration Clauses and the revised 2012 ICC Rules.

 The firm is also home to the past President of the CIArb and the current Chairman of the Lebanon Branch of the CIArb, both of whom are partners.